No-shows happen when guests make a reservation but don’t show up - and they can seriously hurt your bottom line.

 Also, look at your restaurant's stretched capacity to find out how many diners you can accommodate at a time without affecting the guest experience.
 Try to only book up to that number.

-You can do this by dropping a quick call to your diners, or if using a reservation system, easily set up automated email and SMS reminders to be sent out to them.
+You can do this with a quick call or, if you use a reservation system, set up automated email and SMS reminders.
+It’s a simple step, but it can significantly cut down on no-shows.

-With Eat App, you can see future bookings, enable automatic reminders, and reach out to upcoming guests in a timely manner.
+With Eat App, you can track upcoming bookings, enable automatic reminders, and reach out to guests on time, keeping your tables full and your revenue steady.

 Another simple way of encouraging people to be punctual and not skip their reservations is to incentivize it by acknowledging and thanking them for honoring their commitment.